 That is, anybody who trained as a writer (of any kind) and got into commercial writing 10 years ago or before has likely held the title of ‘copywriter’.

 Those people, because websites have historically been text-heavy, became specialists in website copy.
 And they became ‘content writers’.

 Now — and this is likely to become increasingly true — content creation could begin with various specialisms.
 It’s not impossible that video-only sites pop up, and plenty of video-heavy sites already exist.

 Sure, those videos would need scripting: but if the video component of a site becomes more important than the text part, the core competencies of the role will more than likely change.

 That’s why, to go back to the top of this discussion, I call myself a copywriter and I also call myself a content strategist.

 Because realistically, I do know how to determine relevant content, and content types, for the right audiences — and that’s the strategist in me — but if you ask me to produce it, I’m falling back to text.

 And that’s what makes me a copywriter.
 Oh, and a journalist.
+And a fiction writer.
 But that’s a discussion for another day.